Slyyoursenpai/Weather-Site-React/README.md

+# Weather Web App using React JS

+A simple WeatherWeb App made using React JS while learning JavaScript and React.

+Uses Open Weather API.

+Setup React to host locally to view.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.